Beginning of the

 For years, UAD has been at the forefront of civil rights activism and equal access in all aspects of Utah Deaf residents' lives, engaging in society and having an equal chance to live as efficiently as a hearing person.
 Making this resource available is my humble attempt to give back to the community, particularly the UAD.

-I'm also fascinated by the history of Dr. Grant B. Bitter, a hard-core oralist.
-He was an outspoken promoter and champion for oral and mainstream education.
-His ideologies have had a long-term impact on the Deaf population in Utah.
-Throughout history, the Utah Deaf community has experienced audism in the form of communication barriers, discrimination, hostile attitudes, oppression, or a general lack of desire to accommodate Deaf people and how it has impacted them.
 I doubt I would have written this history if it weren't for Dr. Bitter.
 I'm drawn to history that is intense, random, and unnerving.
 This history website isn't as rosy or flowery as some readers may assume.
-Learning the unpleasant history, I feel, will enable us to discuss, listen, learn, and grow.
+Learning the unpleasant history will enable us to discuss, listen, learn, and grow.
 In the words of UAD President G. Leon Curtis (1963-65 & 1967-69), "The [UAD] Bulletin is our best weapon.
-The pen is mightier than the sword” (Curtis, The UAD Bulletin, Fall 1965, p.
+The pen is mightier than the sword" (Curtis, The UAD Bulletin, Fall 1965, p.
 6).
 So true!
 I echo his sentiments whenever I write history.
 Knowledge is a powerful weapon.
-To effectively advocate for our community and preserve its heritage, we must first acknowledge our history.
-Along those lines, the progress we've made with our accessibility rights, notably Deaf Education, could go backward if we do not pay attention or act quickly.
+We must first acknowledge our history to advocate for our community and preserve its heritage.
+Along those lines, our progress with our accessibility rights, notably Deaf Education, could go backward if we do not pay attention or act quickly.

 Come to think of it, what may have happened to the Utah Deaf community if the Utah Association of the Deaf and its Deaf leaders, particularly Dr. Robert G. Sanderson and W. David Mortensen, hadn't fought Dr. Bitter?
 Because they did fight, we now have three deaf schools with an emphasis on ASL/English bilingual education in three regions under the auspices of the Utah School for the Deaf, the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing, and the Interpreting Service, which we would not have if it weren't for them.
 "We'd still be living in the dark ages in Utah" if it hadn't been for those Deaf leaders, said Gene Stewart, CODA, Vocational Rehabilitation Counselor, and Director of the Utah Community Center for the Deaf, at a hearing before the Utah State Board of Education on March 25, 1977, challenging the Utah School for the Deaf, which was dominated by the oral advocacy community (The Ogden Standard-Examiner, March 26, 1977).

-Throughout history, I've included the big "D" of Deaf for all oral and signing individuals, much like other communities like Black, Indigenous, Hispanic, Asian, etc. The Deafhood Training taught that big "D" applies to all Deaf people regardless of communication or educational background.
+Throughout history, I've included the big "D" of Deaf for all oral and signing individuals, much like other communities like Black, Indigenous, Hispanic, Asian, etc. The Deafhood Training taught that the big "D" applies to all Deaf people regardless of communication or educational background.
 It's part of their Deafhood journey and self-identity exploration.

 Jodi Becker Kinner

-Throughout history, I've included the big "D" of Deaf for all oral and signing individuals, much like other communities like Black, Indigenous, Hispanic, Asian, etc. The Deafhood Training taught that big "D" applies to all Deaf people regardless of communication or educational background.
+Throughout history, I've included the big "D" of Deaf for all oral and signing individuals, much like other communities like Black, Indigenous, Hispanic, Asian, etc. The Deafhood Training taught that the big "D" applies to all Deaf people regardless of communication or educational background.
 It's part of their Deafhood journey and self-identity exploration.

 Jodi Becker Kinner